roboscienceorg/book/source/Math/LinearAlgebra.rst

 .. math:: x = \left(A^T Q A\right)^{-1} A^TQb .

-\ The matrix :math:`Q` is any matrix for which the innerproduct above is a valid.
+The matrix :math:`Q` is any matrix for which the inner product above is a valid.
 However, we will often select :math:`Q` as a diagonal matrix containing the reciprocals of the variances (the reason shown below in the covariance computation):